17 February 2021

 Lee lives with a rather bizarre hermit-like artist called Frederick (Max von Sydow); it appears that she was once his student, and he still likes to teach her.
 But she’s finding his refusal to leave the house increasingly irritating, which leaves her open to looking for romance elsewhere…

-The third sister is Holly (Dianne Wiest), who is an unreliable and manipulative addict, who never feels good enough for anyone.
+The third sister is Holly (Dianne Wiest).
+She is an unreliable and manipulative addict, who never feels good enough for anyone.
 Hannah had tried to set her up with her first husband Mickey (Woody Allen) and there’s quite an amusing scene involving a totally disastrous evening they spent together.
 Holly keeps trying to do something constructive, but when she writes a novel it proves to be the catalyst for Hannah to start questioning many things.

 This film is considered one of Woody Allen's finest, although his role is not the starring one.
 Most of the humour involves his hypochondria, and search for some form of religious certainty.